ChaoningZhang/MobileSAM/README.md

 ![SAM design](assets/model_diagram.jpg?raw=true)

 **MobileSAM** performs on par with the original SAM and keeps exactly the same pipeline as the original SAM except for a change on the image encoder.
 Specifically, we replace the original heavyweight ViT-H encoder (632M) with a much smaller Tiny-ViT (5M).
 On a single GPU, MobileSAM runs around 10ms per image: 8ms on the image encoder and 2ms on the mask decoder.

-The comparison of encoder between original SAM and MobileSAM is shown as follows:
+The comparison of ViT-based image encoder is summarzed as follows:

 Image Encoder                                      | Original SAM | MobileSAM :-----------------------------------------:|:---------|:-----:
 Paramters      |  632M   | 5M
 Speed      |  0.452ms  |0.008ms

-Original SAM and MobileSAM is shown as follows:
+Original SAM and MobileSAM have exactly the same prompt-guided mask decoder:

 Mask Decoder                                      | Original SAM | MobileSAM :-----------------------------------------:|:---------|:-----: